Python Runtime installation for SQL Server 2019

 Fire a notepad as admin and then open pythonlauncher.config, replace line "WORKING_DIRECTORY= " pointing to your ExtensibilityData folder, on my installation: I:\<yoursqlinstance>\Program Files\MSSQL15.<yoursqlinstance>\MSSQL\ExtensibilityData

-Restart Python and SQL services again just for good luck, and then hopefully you'll see a response from Python the queries.
+Restart Python and SQL services again just for good luck, and then hopefully you'll see a response from Python queries.

 Let's consider the following troubleshooting steps that could trigger other errors: